Hawkeye (Clint Barton): Thunderbolts

-Death and House of M
+Death

 Hawkeye joins the Avengers once more, and begins a brief romantic relationship with team member the Wasp.
 He also embarks on some solo adventures where he uncovers a plot to steal an ancient artifact in Laos, and investigates the murder of a former Soviet colonel.
 The Scarlet Witch, driven mad by her powers, causes a Kree warship to appear over the skies of New York.
 The Avengers, surprised by the appearance of the spacecraft, spring into battle.
 During the battle, Hawkeye's quiver of arrows is set on fire.
 Knowing that the explosive arrows were going to blow up faster than he could remove them, Hawkeye flies into the engines of the Kree warship, destroying the spacecraft and sacrificing himself to save his teammates.
 A past version of Hawkeye is also plucked from time by the Time Variance Authority to serve as a juror in a case involving former Avengers teammate She-Hulk.
 She-Hulk tries unsuccessfully to warn Hawkeye as to his future.

+Revival

 When the Scarlet Witch inadvertently alters reality, Hawkeye is resurrected with no memory of previous events.
 When young mutant Layla Miller gives several heroes (including Hawkeye) the ability to remember, he is horrified at the Scarlet Witch's actions.
 Hawkeye shoots Wanda in the back with an arrow.
 In retaliation, one of her recreated children wipes Hawkeye from existence, killing him once more.
 When the Scarlet Witch's reality is eventually undone, Hawkeye is still presumed dead.
 However, the recently formed New Avengers find his bow and arrows on the site of the old Avengers Mansion, pinning up an article about his death.